Skip to main content

 Strengthening the capacity:

-Of civil protection and other relevant competent authorities in scaling up disaster and climate resilience in line with the Union Disaster Resilience Goals and the European Green Deal, as well as the countries’ national priorities.
+Of civil protection and other relevant competent authorities in scaling up disaster and climate resilience in line with the Union Disaster Resilience Goals, the European Green Deal, the EU Preparedness Union Strategy, as well as the countries’ national priorities.

 Floods